simonecossaro/InstaAI/README.md

 The followers can add a like to the images.

 Furthermore, it is possible to exchange messages with other users via chat.

+The API that makes this possible comes from https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0.

 What are you waiting for?
 Let's try it!